billbuchanan/csn09112/week03_ns/labs/README.md

 ```
 # hydra -L list_user -P list_password 192.168.11.9 http-post-form ‘/dvwa/login.php:username=^USER^&password=^PASS^&Login=Login:Login failed’
 ```
-From this determine one of the usernames and passwords.
+From this, determine one of the usernames and passwords.

-Stop Wireshark and find the hydra trace.
+Stop Wireshark and find the Hydra trace.
 What do you observe from the trace:

 What is the HTTP status code for an incorrect login: